Skip to main content

 Inclusive language sets the tone for a welcoming workplace environment.
 If the wrong verbiage is being used within a company’s messaging, employees may not feel respected.

-The best way to improve your inclusivity techniques is to ask for feedback from your leader and colleagues.
+Ask for feedback from various people, including your leader, colleagues and those with different backgrounds from you.
 By doing so, you may discover a better, more inclusive approach to your communication and actions.

 The following are a few examples of ways you can gather insights: